Did you know that rounding your employees’ timesheets, or time records, is legal?

 Wait!
 Before you start rounding all of your employees’ timesheets down (analog or digital), finish reading.

 According to the Department of Labor, timesheet rounding is an acceptable practice as long as it’s within certain criteria.
 An employer’s timesheet rounding can never be construed as favoring the employer over the employee.
+For exact calculations you can use this time clock conversion for payroll chart.

 What Are the Timesheet Rounding Rules?